C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 #### Orographical smoothing input

-The last namelist that must be read before allocating the orography is the namelist `INPUT_OROSMOOTH', which defines all the variables needed to perform an orographical smoothing.
+The last namelist that must be read before allocating the orography is the namelist `INPUT_OROSMOOTH`, which defines all the variables needed to perform an orographical smoothing.
 The lfilter_oro logical switch, controls the computation of the smoothing in EXTPAR.